 This easy vegan butterscotch sauce is ready in under 5 minutes.
 It’s sweet and satiny, and perfect for drizzling over the espresso frosting.

-To make this cheater butterscotch sauce, we whisk all of the ingredients in a small pan and let it simmer for about 4 or 5 minutes.
+To make this a cheater butterscotch sauce, we whisk all of the ingredients in a small pan and let it simmer for about 4 or 5 minutes.
 Let it cool completely otherwise it will melt the buttercream.

-I have tested this recipe with vegan butter and it’s been good, although I recommend not using ones which contain flax.
+I have tested this recipe with vegan butter and it’s been good, although I recommend not using ones which contain any flax.
 The flax flavor intensifies during simmering.
 My go-to is refined coconut oil.
 The coconut flavor has been removed so it has a neutral flavor and so the brown sugar flavors shine.